rsolter/rsolter.github.io/_posts/2019-12-20-Daily_Bike_Forecast.md

 [prophet](https://facebook.github.io/prophet/docs/quick_start.html#r-api)
 package was created by Facebook in 2017 and provides a procedure for forecasting time series data.
-It’s a great package that’s meant to help business and data analysts build reasonable forecasts with messy data without much manual effort.
-Prophet can handle, yearly, weekly, and daily seasonality, regressors, missing data, and can account for holidays or other dates that have a profound effect on the time series.
+It’s a great package that’s meant to help produce reasonable forecasts with messy data without much manual effort.
+Prophet can handle, yearly, weekly, and daily seasonality, miultiple regressors, missing data, and can account for holidays or other dates that have a profound effect on the time series.
+It’s also very quick, allowing the user to iterate between many different approaches.
+The full white paper is available [here](https://peerj.com/preprints/3190/)

 I’ve used prophet for goal-setting in a previous role, but in this post will apply it to the DC Capital BikeShare daily ridership.
 This post is